lsegal/tadpole/README.markdown

-# Welcome to Tater Tots
-## Templates for Ruby: The Object-Oriented Templating System
+# Templates for Ruby: The Object-Oriented Templating System

 _Created by [Loren Segal](http://www.gnuu.org) in 2008_